gmggroup/omf-rust/docs/start.md

 Images may use PNG or JPEG encoding, while arrays use Apache Parquet encoding.

 > WARNING:
-> When OMF files, beware of "zip bombs" where data is maliciously crafted to expand to an
+> When reading OMF files, beware of "zip bombs" where data is maliciously crafted to expand to an
 > excessive size when decompressed, leading to a potential denial of service attack.
 > Use the limits provided by the C and Rust APIs, and check sizes before allocating memory.